 Currently, the focus is on topics related to globalisation, innovation, costing and pricing capabilities and value appropriation, product and market development, knowledge-intensive organisations, and technology management, particularly information and communication technology.
 The platform economy, in which industries tend to polarise into either balance sheet players or service players, challenges traditional strategy theories, which is reflected in almost all projects nowadays as it signals a significant shift within the scientific field.

 The strategy group’s focus has expanded from traditional strategy theory to include applied and phenomena-driven research.
 Thanks to the orientation towards contemporary phenomena and current challenges to decision-makers and strategists, innovation has become a core topic on the strategy group’s agenda.

-The issue of collaboration is an increasingly growing concept that attract the interest of researchers.
-More and more today business development and innovation occur in collaboration between organisations and sectors.
+The issue of collaboration is an increasingly growing concept that attracts the interest of researchers.
+More and more today, business development and innovation occur in collaboration between organisations and sectors.
 Thus, we focus on collaborative efforts aiming towards innovation and development of service delivery.
-This include collaboration that occurs in networks and across sectors.
+This includes collaboration that occurs in networks and across sectors.